Spannakin/Nature-Quiz/README.md

 The plan was to give all the pages the same background and layout so that the game felt joined up and smooth.

   * Implementation
-Whilst writting the HTML fot the quiz I tried to replicate the placement and layout of the elements with in each section so that buttons were in the same place on each screen.
+Whilst writing the HTML for the quiz I tried to replicate the placement and layout of the elements with in each section so that buttons were in the same place on each screen.
-For example the 'Home' button wich appears in multiple places is always at the bottom of the screen.
+For example the 'Home' button which appears in multiple places is always at the bottom of the screen.
 The color scheme is the same through out the game as well as the background image remaining the same to keep the feel of the game uniform.

   * Test

-The different screens within the quiz all have a similar design and feel so the quiz works nicely as it move through the play stages.
+The different screens within the quiz all have a similar design and feel so the quiz works nicely as it moves through the play stages.

   * Result
 ![Home screen](assets/images/screenshots/homeScreen.png)